damianhakert/damianhakert.github.io/source/_posts/2015-05-13-gitlab-gitorious-free-software.markdown

 ## Free Software Ideology
 [Gitorious][3] was (and still is) one of the most popular Git repository hosts, and largely dominated until the introduction of GitHub.
-But even as users flocked to GitHub's proprietary services, users who value freedom continued to support Gitorious, both on `gitorious.org` and by installing their own instances on their own servers.
+But even as users flocked to [GitHub's proprietary services][28], users who value freedom continued to support Gitorious, both on `gitorious.org` and by installing their own instances on their own servers.
 Since Gitorious is [free software][2], users are free to study, modify, and share it with